-Sheldon School is a resource base for pupils with a hearing impairment.
-This is led by Mrs Lindsay Freeman, our Teacher of the Deaf, who supports pupils with hearing impairment in accessing the curriculum.
-Classrooms at Sheldon School are fitted with a soundfield system and all teachers receive training in how to use this to support pupils with a hearing impairment.
+Sheldon School is a resource base for deaf pupils.
+This is led by Mrs Lindsay Freeman, our Teacher of the Deaf, who supports deaf pupils in accessing the curriculum.
+Classrooms at Sheldon School are fitted with a Soundfield system designed to improve the quality of sound and link up with hearing devices.
+All teachers receive training in how to use this to support deaf pupils.